Establish thy word to thy servant, in thy fear.

 What was essential in the Divine plan of salvation was that the Blessed Virgin Mary should have the freedom to decide whether to be the mother of our Lord and Savior.
 It was necessary that her liberty of will be honored for the sake of all righteousness in harmony with the Divine essence.
 God desired that Mary should say Yes, and only then would He become incarnate to redeem the world in the Person of the Divine Word.

 In Catholic theology, there is a marked difference between what God desires and what God decrees.
 What God desires is His antecedent will, and what God decrees is His consequent will.
-God desires that everyone be saved (Ezek 18:23; 1 Tim 2:4; 1 John 2:2, etc.), but He decrees that unrepentant souls must be cast into the everlasting fire of Hell in eternal expiation for their grave sins (Matt 25:41; Lk 13:3, etc.).
+God desires that everyone be saved (Ezekiel 18:23; 1 Timothy 2:4; 1 John 2:2, etc.), but He decrees that unrepentant souls must be cast into the everlasting fire of Hell in eternal expiation for their grave sins (Matthew 25:41; Luke 13:3, etc.).
 So, God desired that Mary should say Yes to His will before He would become a man.
 What God desired (antecedent will) would not have been realized if Mary had said No to His messenger.
 But God’s decree (consequent will) that Mary should have the freedom to choose to be the mother of His Only-begotten Son would have been fulfilled whether she said Yes or No to Him.

 If God has decreed or determined that we all say Yes to Him with no qualification or condition, then no human soul could possibly perish.
 Nor could we be at liberty to choose God and accept His will for the sake of His love and goodness above all else.
-If we choose to say No to God, the negative consequence of being alienated and separated from Him is something we bring upon ourselves (Deut 30:19; 2 Tim 2:12, etc.).
-God has willed with the necessity that we have the freedom to say Yes or No to His will, for He desires that we truly love Him to make our abode with Him (Jn 14:23).
+If we choose to say No to God, the negative consequence of being alienated and separated from Him is something we bring upon ourselves (Deuteronomy 30:19; 2 Timothy 2:12, etc.).
+God has willed with the necessity that we have the freedom to say Yes or No to His will, for He desires that we truly love Him to make our abode with Him (John 14:23).

 God desires that we say Yes instead of No, and so, He has given each of us the liberty to decide for ourselves.
 He does not determine that we say Yes to His will, or else our love for God and our faithful obedience to Him, because of our love, become non-sequitur.
 In the same vein, neither did God determine nor coerce Mary to say Yes to the angel Gabriel.
 God willed with the necessity that Our Lady has the freedom to choose Him over any natural desire of hers.
 This liberty of will that God decreed Mary should have entailed consequences not only for her but also for all humanity.